50 Great Moments

 About the Editor

-Dr Kyle Ratinac, a materials engineer with a background in advanced ceramics, is the centre's Research Development Manager.
-His recent research has explored the morphology of polymer-layered silicate nanocomposites and other nanomaterials.
+Dr Kyle Ratinac, a materials engineer with a background in advanced ceramics, was the centre's Research Development Manager until 2012.
+His research explored the morphology of polymer-layered silicate nanocomposites and other nanomaterials.

-Kyle brings this solid scientific and engineering background to bear on research development activities within the centre, such as the development of competitive grant applications and project management of major research initiatives.
+Kyle's solid scientific and engineering background contributed significantly to research development activities within the centre, such as the development of competitive grant applications and project management of major research initiatives.
 He was also a core member of the team that developed the bid for the Australian Microscopy and Microanalysis Research Facility (AMMRF).